karasek2510/karasek2510/README.md

 ### Hi there 👋

 I'm Szymon Kasperek, cybersecurity student at the Warsaw University of Technology.
-I'm passionate about new technologies, but with an emphasis on security and privacy.
+My area of expertise is DFIR.
 ## I'm learning and using:
 - Python
 - Java